Ferrari third-quarter earnings jump on higher vehicle shipments

 MILAN Luxury carmaker Ferrari (RACE.N), which debuted on Wall Street last week, on Wednesday reported a 22 percent rise in third-quarter adjusted core profit, as a jump in sportscar shipments offset lower sales of engines to sister brand Maserati.

-Ferrari said adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) for the July-September period rose to 213 million euros (154 million pounds), while revenues increased 9 percent to 723 million euros.
+Ferrari said adjusted earnings before interest, tax, depreciation and amortization (EBITDA) for the July-September period rose to 213 million euros ($236 million), while revenues increased 9 percent to 723 million euros.
 Shipments in the quarter were up 21 percent to 1,949 vehicles.

 For 2015, Ferrari expects deliveries to reach 7,700 vehicles and adjusted EBITDA of between 725-745 million euros.
 Net debt is expected at between 1.98-2.03 billion euros, it said.